-That’s not too much of an issue if you use an exercise bike at your local gym but, if you have purchased an exercise bike for home use you could find yourself saddled with an exercise machine that is less than pleasurable to use.
+That’s not too much of an issue if you use an exercise bike at your local gym.
+However, if you have purchased an exercise bike for home use you could find yourself saddled with a machine that is less than pleasurable to use.
 And if you don’t enjoy your workout, you are much less likely to do it, so this is a major consideration.

 Time To Get Moving

 Humans are really good at avoiding doing things they don’t enjoy.
 It provides us with the perfect excuse we need to do something else.
 If your exercise bike is uncomfortable, you have the perfect justification you need for lounging on your sofa instead of putting in a few miles on your indoor cycle.
 Do not underestimate the importance of comfort in creating and maintaining a sustainable exercise schedule.

 Regular exercise bikes feature an upright body position and you have to support your weight on your pelvis and on your hands as you lean forward on the handlebars.
 This often leads to a rounded back.
 Exercising with a rounded back is not a good idea.
 Most people spend way too much time sat down as they work at computers or hunch over steering wheels.
 This can lead to very bad posture, and an increased risk of suffering back pain.
 Back pain can make life very uncomfortable, making sitting, standing, walking, and even sleeping very unpleasant.